Escherbach/Seq-Roadmap/README_backup.md

 ### Complex worfklows limit use to specialized labs

-Sequencing-based assays are complex and typically require multiple hours of skilled labor (wet lab and data analysis) to execute.
+Sequencing-based assays are complex and typically require multiple hours of skilled labor to execute (both in the wet lab and data analysis).

 A pushbutton “sample-to-answer” sequencing platform could allow minimally-trained personnel to load a sample and walk away from the device.
 Such a platform could have a major impact on the ease of implementation of sequencing-based diagnostics.
 Yet, no sample-to-answer sequencing platform currently exists.

 Efforts have been made to automate parts of the sample preparation and library preparation process workflows, but these have largely addressed research applications or users who are comfortable investing effort in developing automation systems to process large numbers of samples in centralized labs.
 No low-cost fixed protocol suitable for use in a clinical context is available.

-### Sample and library preparation complexity varies among platforms

 ### Long time to answer disqualifies sequencing in for infectious disease diagnosis